Yahoo's Marissa Mayer to Make $186 Million From Verizon Deal

-Yahoo Inc. Chief Executive Marissa Mayer is set to make some $186 million as a result of the internet company's sale of its core business to Verizon Communications Inc., according to securities filings.
+Yahoo Chief Executive Marissa Mayer is set to make some $186 million as a result of the internet company's sale of its core business to Verizon, according to securities filings.

 Continue Reading Below